The Hope promised by God. Our Hope fulfilled by God.

 My friends, that is the crux of Advent—intentional focus on Jesus Christ.
 The main character in God’s story of redemption, from the Old Testament to the New Testament.
 Yes, Jesus is in the Old Testament.
 That’s what I’d missed all those years I delayed reading God’s word!

-So let’s start unwrapping and make our first connection.
+So let’s start unwrapping and make a connection.

 Have you traced your genealogy?
 Have you completed one of those DNA kits that disclose your ancestry?
 I haven’t, but as I study scripture I find this interesting: the first chapter of the first book of the New Testament recounts the genealogy of Jesus Christ.
 It’s like God is saying through Matthew, “Let’s get this straight from the start.
 You need to know where Jesus comes from!”